- Yanmar 4LHA-HTP 160hp turbo charged diesel engine (circa 4000 hours) Service 2020

 - Furuno SC60 GPS and Satellite Compass

-- Furuno VHF FM2721 at Chart table with repeater at helm
+- Furuno VHF FM2721 at Chart table with repeater at helm (requires a new handset)

 - Icom SSB M710 at chart table